 Another area of concern relates to the public's understanding and the enforcement of New York's snowmobile laws.
 To address this issue OPRHP has:

-- Facilitated Law Enforcement multi-agency roundtable discussions and meetings; - Held the NYS SLEDS officer training to achieve consistent law enforcement practices; - Participated in magistrate training; - Discussed issues related to display and enforcement of snowmobile registrations with law enforcement agencies, DMV and NYSSA.
+- Attended Law Enforcement multi-agency roundtable discussions and meetings; - Held the NYS SLEDS officer training to achieve consistent law enforcement practices; - Discussed issues related to display and enforcement of snowmobile registrations with law enforcement agencies and NYSSA.